silicon-vlsi/SI-2026-AnalogIC/content/Day-Wise-Plan.md

   - Model and implement the AFE on Xschem and simulate on ngspice.
     - Modeling the microphone as a Thevenin's equivalent.
     - Modeling the OpAmp as a single-pole system.
+    - Assignment: Derive system specifications from the provided datasheet.

 ## Week-2